 In order to take a picture from a larger distance, we recommend the viewpoint "Jugend" which you can find on our local map.

-For Neuschwanstein Castle, we mainly recommend Mary's Bridge which you will find on our local map.
 Furthermore, you will find a viewing platform extending over Pöllat gorge below the castle and additionally, Mount Tegelberg offers many locations from where you can take nice pictures of Neuschwanstein Castle.

 In the village of Hohenschwangau you will find 4 large parking lots.